-Consistent with the State Water Board Policy for the Implementation and Enforcement of the Nonpoint Source Pollution Control Program (Nonpoint Source Policy), the Dairy General WDRs provide the option for dairies to join a third-party intermediary that has agreed to take on certain responsibilities for its members, including developing and implementing a representative monitoring program in lieu of each dairy implementing its own individual monitoring program to evaluate compliance with the Groundwater Limitation.
+Consistent with the State Water Board Policy for the Implementation and Enforcement of the Nonpoint Source Pollution Control Program (Nonpoint Source Policy), the 2013 Dairy General WDRs provide the option for dairies to join a third-party intermediary that has agreed to take on certain responsibilities for its members, including developing and implementing a representative monitoring program.
+A representative monitoring program, if properly designed, can provide adequate information for evaluating whether a nonpoint source program is meeting its goals.
 The Central Valley Water Board approved a representative monitoring program workplan submitted by the Central Valley Dairy Representative Monitoring Program (CVDRMP) in 2012.
-Because more than ninety-eight percent of dairies subject to the Dairy General WDRs participate in the CVDRMP’s representative monitoring program, we focus much of our discussion in this order on the CVDRMP and its representative monitoring report.
-For dairies participating in a representative monitoring program, the first phase of the time schedule assigns six years to the representative monitoring program to, among other requirements, conduct studies to identify any deficient management practices and identify upgrades or alternative practices for dairies to implement to comply with water quality requirements.
-At the end of the first phase (which concluded in April 2019), the Dairy General WDRs require the CVDRMP to submit a summary representative monitoring report which identifies protective management practices that member dairies must implement during the time schedule’s second, ten-year phase to meet the Groundwater Limitation.
+Because more than ninety-eight percent of dairies subject to the 2013 Dairy General WDRs participate in the CVDRMP’s representative monitoring program, we focus much of our discussion in this order on the CVDRMP and its representative monitoring report.
+For dairies participating in a representative monitoring program, the first phase of the time schedule assigns six years to the representative monitoring program to, among other requirements,.
+At the end of the first phase (which concluded in April 2019), the 2013 Dairy General WDRs require the CVDRMP to submit a summary representative monitoring report which identifies protective management practices that member dairies must implement during the time schedule’s second, ten-year phase to meet the Groundwater Limitation.
 In the report, the CVDRMP is required to identify time schedules for the implementation of the identified management practices that are as short as practicable, but in no case longer than ten years from the date the Executive Officer approves the report.
 The CVDRMP’s proposed time schedules for final compliance must be supported by “appropriate technical and economic justification.”

-The Dairy General WDRs also contain an opportunity for extensions to the time schedule deadlines that is available only for dairies participating in the representative monitoring program.
+The 2013 Dairy General WDRs also contain an opportunity for extensions to the time schedule deadlines that is available only for dairies participating in the representative monitoring program.
 The provision for extensions allows the Central Valley Water Board to modify any deadline contained within the time schedule, including the deadline to comply with the Groundwater Limitation, “based on evidence that meeting the compliance date is technically or economically infeasible,” or that compliance by an earlier date is feasible.

-The Dairy General WDRs require that dairies use the following management practices to control the four primary sources of dairy waste discharges: production areas, existing waste retention ponds, new or expanded waste retention ponds, and land application areas.
+The 2013 Dairy General WDRs require that dairies use the following management practices to control the four primary sources of dairy manure discharges (production areas, existing manure retention ponds, new or expanded manure retention ponds, and land application areas).

 For production areas, general grading and drainage and other practices to limit infiltration to groundwater must be implemented.
 Generally, such requirements include the design and maintenance of production areas in a manner that “limits infiltration so that wastes, nutrients, and contaminants generated are directed to the manure retention pond(s).”